openSUSE/news-o-o/_posts/2011-08-27-opensuse-weekly-news-issue-190-is-out.markdown

         Eventually, his memory management, process switching and I/O experiments developed into something that resembled a rudimentary operating system kernel. (...)

-
+â€

+â€œ

         [arstechnica/Ryan Paul: March of the Penguin: Ars looks back at 20 years of Linux](http://arstechnica.com/open-source/news/2011/08/march-of-the-penguin-ars-looks-back-at-20-years-of-linux.ars)

 The Linux kernel was originally created by Linus Torvalds, a Finnish computer science
-        student, and first announced to the world on August 25, 1991”exactly 20 years ago today.
+        student, and first announced to the world on August 25, 1991â€”exactly 20 years ago today.
 At the time, Torvalds described his work as a "hobby" and contended that it would not be "big and professional" like the GNU project.